 So with this brief introduction to the NE555 Timer IC.
 I hope you understand.
 If you want more information about its modes and demo circuit, then I’ll discuss them with you in some basic concepts projects with you.
 Until then, keep enjoying such stuff. if you know the basics of this ic you can see our 555 timer projects.

 555 Timer IC Working

-There are 8 pin on the 555 timer ic. as you can see in the above diagram. the 555 timer ic have many function. but basically it is use to generate the pulse. and you can adjust the width and time by the resistor and the capacitor used in the circuit.
-Such as you can sse the different work in the different projects like traffic light control using 555 timer.
+There are 8 pins on the 555 timer ic. as you can see in the above diagram. the 555 timer ic has many functions. but basically, it is used to generate the pulse. and you can adjust the width and time by the resistor and the capacitor used in the circuit.
+Such as you can see the different work in different projects like traffic light control using 555 timers.